-At Dalton Public Schools we love what we do: in the classroom, cafeteria, office, shop, and on the playing field.
-Our passion for learning for our students and our staff pushes us to design work and create the environment that allows our students to express their creativity, engage their minds, and experience success.
+At Dalton Public Schools we love what we do: in the classroom, cafeteria, office, off and on the playing field.
+Our passion for learning for our students and our staff pushes us to design work and create the environment that allows our students to express their creativity, engage their minds and experience success.

-Our people support our mission in many ways, click on the three different career paths to learn more about them:
+Our people support our mission in many ways.

 See FAQs for additional information on the application and hiring process.